annathecrow/page-whitelists/README.md

 1. Add users/roles and pages to it.

 ## Changelog

+### 3.0.3
+Bug fix - fixed compatibility issues with NextGen Gallery - creating albums when user is assigned to a strict whitelist.
+Enhancement - less log messages when WP_Debug is on.

 ### 3.0.2
 Bug fix (bug is only in the version from Wordpress Plugin Repository) - missing file `wp-content/plugins/page-whitelists/templates/profile_field.php` causes Fatal Error on Edit User page.